stewartsmith/drizzle/docs/testing/drizzletest_commands.rst

     5
     6

 .. note:: If a string is stored in the variable, then it is not considered as an error.
-Decrementing such a variable will store 1 in the variable.
+Incrementing such a variable will store 1 in the variable.

 :Example: